MohamadAskari/Django-DevSearch/README.md

 I used Python's **_Django framework_** to develop this project, although the design and most of the CSS is not done by me and I had to use a UIkit.

-Unfortunately, this project is not ready for deployment and is **_hosted locally_** on a postreSQL database, and thats because I couldn't afford to pay for a live server and a database.
+Unfortunately, this project is not ready for deployment and is **_hosted locally_** on a PostreSQL database, and thats because I couldn't afford to pay for a live server and a database.

 ### Here are some features of this website: